Ronald S. Baron

 Stock investor and founder of Baron Capital Group Inc.

-Ronald Stephen Baron (born 1943) is an American mutual fund manager, and the founder of Baron Capital, a New York City investment management firm that manages the Baron Funds, and has c.
-US$45 billion in assets under management (AUM).
+Ronald Stephen Baron (born 1943) is an American mutual fund manager and the founder of Baron Capital, a New York City-based investment management firm.
+Baron Capital manages the Baron Funds and had approximately US$49 billion in assets under management (AUM) as of December 2025.

-As of July 2024, Baron had an estimated net worth of US$5.2 billion.
+As of January 2026, Baron had an estimated net worth of US$6.5 billion according to Forbes.

 Early life

 Baron grew up in a Jewish family in Asbury Park, New Jersey, one of two children of Morton Baron, an engineer, and his wife Marian.
-Baron invested $1,000, saved from shoveling snow, waiting tables, working as a life guard, and selling ice cream, and turned it into $4,000 by investing in stocks, prompting cohorts to call him "Count", a nickname which still sticks.
+According to the New York Sun, Baron saved $1,000 from jobs including shoveling snow, waiting tables, lifeguarding, and selling ice cream, and grew it to $4,000 through stock investments.
 He studied chemistry at Bucknell University and attended George Washington University Law School at night on scholarship.
 His first job out of school was with the United States Patent Office.

 Career

-Baron worked for several brokerage firms from 1970 to 1982.
-During this time, he developed a reputation for investing in small companies.
+Baron worked for several brokerage firms from 1970 to 1982, during which time he developed a focus on investing in small-capitalization companies.